Notts County: Club Profile

-The Magpies first came up against us during the 2011-2 League One campaign, before joining us down in League Two; their 2015 relegation coming one season after ours.
-Our head-to-head record has ebbed and flowed; one direction to the other.
+The Magpies first came up against us during the 2011-2 League One campaign, before joining us down in League Two; their 2015 relegation from League One coming one season after ours.
+Our head-to-head record has ebbed and flowed over the years too; drifting in our favour, before the tide turned in theirs.
 You can normally be sure of a keenly-fought contest against Notts County, however.
+And it’s something we started to become starved of.

 Notts County: Record vs Boro'